 Underwood Parkway: Home to Hansen Golf Course and a link in the Oak Leaf Trail with connections to Menomonee River Parkway on the north and the Hank Aaron State Trail and Greenfield Park to the south.
 Milwaukee County parkland.

 Monarch Trail: An 11-acre butterfly habitat conservation zone located within the UWM Innovation Campus.
 Active friends organization with tours and other programming.

 Detention Basins: 90-acre flood management area surrounded by a well-used, gravel multi-purpose trail.
 Managed by Milwaukee Metropolitan Sewerage District.

 Sanctuary Woods: 66 acres of mixed woodland, meadow and wetland with remnant ruins of the former Milwaukee County Asylum.
 Well-used trails throughout; diverse habitats make it particularly good for birds and other wildlife.
-Owned by Milwaukee County; currently unprotected.
+Owned by Milwaukee County; status, currently unprotected but being considered.

 Photo album on Flickr.

 Address9480 W. Watertown Plank Rd.